metaplex-foundation/metaplex-ios/README.md

 ## Installation

-From Xcode 14, you can use [Swift Package Manager](https://swift.org/package-manager/) to add Solana.swift to your project.
+From Xcode 14, you can use [Swift Package Manager](https://swift.org/package-manager/) to add Metaplex-iOS to your project.

 - File > Add Packages
 - Search `https://github.com/metaplex-foundation/metaplex-ios`